yassine-chihi/Ecommerce/README.md

-This is a Ecommerce project builded with Next.js and Sanity
+This is a Ecommerce project built with Next.js and Sanity